 Overview

-Substance withdrawal, often known as withdrawal syndrome, is a set of symptoms that can occur when an individual significantly reduces or completely stops the intake of a substance they have become dependent on.
+Substance withdrawal, often known as withdrawal syndrome, is a set of symptoms that can occur when an individual significantly reduces or completely stops the intake of a substance on which they have become dependent.
 Removing a substance from the body can lead the body's natural mechanisms to cause withdrawal symptoms as it adjusts to the changes.
-Substances that may cause withdrawal include alcohol, prescription medications, or illicit drugs.
+Substances that may cause withdrawal include alcohol, prescription medications, or illicit drugs—as well as some other substances.

 Other (or unknown) substance withdrawal may be diagnosed when symptoms of withdrawal are caused by an unknown substance.
-It may also be diagnosed when it’s caused by a substance use disorder1 not listed in The Diagnostic and Statistical Manual of Mental Disorders (DSM).
+It may also be diagnosed when it’s caused by substance dependence or a substance use disorder1 not listed in The Diagnostic and Statistical Manual of Mental Disorders (DSM).

 Severe cases of substance withdrawal can lead to serious health complications if individuals do not receive appropriate medical supervision.
 These complications range from mild to potentially fatal, underscoring the importance of professional oversight during the withdrawal process.
-For example, alcohol withdrawal may lead to a condition called delirium tremens, characterized by severe confusion, hallucinations, and seizures.
+For example, alcohol withdrawal as a result of severe alcohol use disorder (formerly called alcohol abuse) may lead to a condition called delirium tremens, characterized by severe confusion, hallucinations, or seizures.

 Symptoms